dyweb/course/web/2016-spring/environment/env.rst

 Environment
 ===========

-You write and run your code on certain machine. see refernece for formal explaination.
+You write and run your code on certain machine.
+It contains two parts, your code, and the execution environment of your code.
+Like your `index.php` and the `LNMP` stack. see refernece for formal explaination.

 * **local**: your laptop, PC.